GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Experimental Studies

-We demonstrate our method is effective by using MNIST~\citep{lecun1998gradient} and CIFAR10~\citep{krizhevsky2009learning} image datasets, where we split each image into patches as depicted in Figure~\ref{fig:imagesplit}.
-We use CNN for both datasets, and the model architecture can be found in Table~\ref{tab:architecture} of the Appendix.
+We demonstrate that our method is effective for deep models by using MNIST~\cite{lecun1998gradient} and CIFAR10~\cite{krizhevsky2009learning} image datasets, where we split each image into patches as depicted in Figure~\ref{fig:imagesplit}.
+We use Convolutional Neural Networks (CNN) for both datasets, and the model architecture can be found in Table~\ref{tab:architecture} of the Appendix.
 We visualize the performance of CIFAR10 at each assistance round in Figure~\ref{fig:assist} (a-c).
 The number of assistance rounds needed to approach the centralized performance is small (e.g., often within ten).
-The results in Table~\ref{tab:dms} show that sharing the feature extractor across multiple assistance rounds can outperform the `Alone' case and provide a trade-off between predictive performance and computation.
+The experimental results are shown in Tables~\ref{tab:dms}.
+GAL significantly outperforms the bottom line `Alone' in all the settings.
+This is expected since the first organization holds partial data and does not receive any assistance under `Alone.'
+Interestingly, the performance of MNIST for $M = 8$ drops significantly under `Alone' because the organization only holds the left upper image patch, which is usually completely dark, as shown in Figure~\ref{fig:imagesplit}.